MarcoMihaiCondrache/MarcoMihaiCondrache/README.md

 # Hi! ✍

 Hey, i'm marco.
 A full stack developer and trader based in italy.
 Here you can see some of my latest designs & projects.

+Currently I'm still studying but I'm available for freelance jobs!
 You can contact me at info@marcomihaicondrache.me

 ## 🔧 Technologies and Tools